-JPMorgan Europe Limited (the 'Depositary') acts as the Company's depositary in accordance with the AIFM Directive.
-The Depositary's responsibilities, which are set out in an Investor Disclosure Document on the Company's website, include cash monitoring, ensuring the proper segregation and safe keeping of the Company's financial instruments that are held by the custodian and monitoring the Company's compliance with investment limits and leverage requirements.
+JPMorgan Europe Limited (the 'Depositary') acts as the Company's depositary in accordance with the AIFMD.
+The Depositary's responsibilities, which are set out in an Investor Disclosure Document on the Company's website, include, but are not limited to, cash monitoring, ensuring the proper segregation and safe keeping of the Company's financial instruments that are held by the custodian and monitoring the Company's compliance with investment limits and leverage requirements.
 The Depositary receives for its services a fee of one basis point per annum on the value of the Company's net assets, payable monthly in arrears.